-Due to the involvement of nonlocal $\widetilde{V}_{q-1}(\cdot)$ and the little unknown of the regularity of $\widetilde{V}_{q-1}(\cdot)$ on the boundary, we can not directly employ the classical Caffarelli's regularity results \cite{Ca90,Ca901,CR10} applicable to local {M}onge-{A}mp\`ere equations to improve the regularity on the solution of \eqref{CLMP} in the Aleksandrov sense.
-However, after the completion of the boundary regularity of $\widetilde{V}_{q-1}(\cdot)$ showed in Theorem \ref{thm2}, Caffarelli's results \cite{Ca90,Ca901,CR10} can be applied (see also Figalli's monograph \cite{FM17}), so we shall derive the regularity of Aleksandrov solutions in conjunction with the existence result on the weak solution of \eqref{CLMP} for $1\leq q\leq n+1$ \cite[Theorem 1.2]{LXYZ} and \cite[Theorem 1.3]{GXZ23}, we can obtain Theorem \ref{thm3}.
+Because of the involvement of the nonlocal term $\widetilde{V}_{q-1}$ and the limited understanding of its boundary regularity, we cannot directly apply Caffarelli's regularity results \cite{Ca89,Ca90,Ca901} for local {M}onge-{A}mp\`ere equations to improve the regularity on the solution to \eqref{CLMP} in the Aleksandrov sense.
+However, with the boundary regularity of $\widetilde{V}_{q-1}$ established in Theorem \ref{thm2}, Caffarelli's results \cite{Ca89,Ca90,Ca901} can be applied.
+Therefore, together with the existence result for weak solutions of \eqref{CLMP} with $1\leq q\leq n+1$ obtained in \cite[Theorem 1.2]{LXYZ} and \cite[Theorem 1.3]{GXZ23}, we can obtain Theorem \ref{thm3}.

-As there are no results for weak solutions to the chord log-Minkowski problem for $q>n+1$, in this case, we treat the existence of a solution to this problem corresponding to the solvability of equation \eqref{CLMP} by capitalizing on the geometric flow.
+Since there are no results for weak solutions to the chord log-Minkowski problem for $q>n+1$, in this case, we treat the existence of a solution by using a geometric flow, which corresponds to the solvability of \eqref{CLMP}.
 The geometric flow involving Gauss curvature was first introduced by Firey \cite{F74}, it describes the shape of worn stone.
-Since then, a lot of variants of Gauss curvature flow have sprung up, for instance, Chou-Wang \cite{CW00} employed a logarithmic Gauss curvature flow to deal with the classical Minkowski problem, Li-Sheng-Wang \cite{LSW20} and Chen-Huang-Zhao \cite{CHZ19} respectively made use of the related Gauss curvature flows to solve dual Minkowski type problems.
-Different from previous Gauss curvature flows, we are concerned with a family of convex hypersurfaces $\partial \Omega_{t}$ parameterized by smooth map $X: \mathbb{S}^{n-1}\times[0,T) \rightarrow \R^{n}$ satisfying the following nonlocal Gauss curvature flow equation:
+Since then, numerous variants of Gauss curvature flow have emerged, for instance, Chou-Wang \cite{CW00} employed a logarithmic Gauss curvature flow to tackle the classical Minkowski problem, Li-Sheng-Wang \cite{LSW20} and Chen-Huang-Zhao \cite{CHZ19} respectively made use of the related Gauss curvature flows to solve the dual Minkowski type problems.
+In contrast to previous Gauss curvature flows, we study a family of convex hypersurfaces $\partial \Omega_{t}$ parameterized by a smooth map $X: \mathbb{S}^{n-1}\times[0,T) \rightarrow \R^{n}$ satisfying the following nonlocal Gauss curvature flow equation:

 with $I_{q}(\Omega_0) =\frac{2q\int_{\uS}f\dd x}{(q+n-1)\omega_{n}}$.
 Here $\nu$ is the unit outer normal vector of the hypersurface $\partial \Omega_t$ at the boundary point $X(x,t)$, $\kappa$ is the Gauss curvature of $\partial \Omega_{t}$ at $X(x,t)$, and $T$ is the maximal time for which the solution exists.
 To our best of knowledge, the flow \eqref{flow} has never been studied before.